C3 Presents Nixes Plans For Far West Texas Festival In 2020, But Plans To Move Forward With Event

 By Carlos Morales

-Austin-based C3 Presents has canceled plans for a three-day festival in far West Texas in 2020, but the group still plans “to move forward with the event.”
+While Austin-based C3 Presents has canceled plans for a three-day festival in far West Texas for 2020, the group says it still plans “to move forward with the event.”

 After intense public backlash and concerns ranging from public safety to infrastructure capacity, festival organizers decided to delay the fest.